 No one likes getting spam, but when you do, your first impulse is to erase it.
-Sure, you got rid of it, but it's going to keep coming back.
-There are things you can do to prevent spam from coming back and if you want to find out what you can do, keep reading.
+Sure, you got rid of it, but it’s going to keep coming back.
+There are things you can do to stop getting so much spam from coming back and if you want to find out what you can do, keep reading.

 Gmail Has a Button to Unsubscribe

 If you use Gmail, you’ve had the solution to your problems right in front of you all this time.
 Every time you get a Spam Email, there should be an unsubscribe button to the side of the Email address of whatever company sent it.
 Click on unsubscribe, and that should be the end to that annoying spam.

 When you comment or a social media site and for some reason decide to give your Email address, don’t type it out the normal way.
 For example, firstname.lastname@example.org.
 Try typing it out like this: fake email [@] g mail dot com.
 Softwares will not be able to detect that it is a real Email address.

 Filter Your Emails

 How you filter your Email is going to depend on the Email service you use.
 As a general rule, you should find the option to filter your Email in the setting on Yahoo, Gmail, Outlook, etc. Since Gmail is the most popular Email service, let’s take a look on how you can filter your Spam on this service.

 First, you need to go to Settings by clicking on the gear icon.
 Look for the Filters and Blocked Addresses tab and click on Create New Filter.
 Now, fill in the information you want Gmail to watch out for, and when it detects it, it will go to your spam folder and not your main inbox.